38 Deposition Tips & FAQs to Avoid a Catastrophe

-A deposition in law is a procedure during a lawsuit where you will be asked questions, and your sworn answers are recorded by a court reporter.
-Attorneys on each side of a case get to ask questions of the plaintiff, defendants, and witnesses on the opposite side of the case.
+A deposition in law is a procedure during a lawsuit where you will be asked questions, and a court reporter records your sworn answers.
+Attorneys on each side of a case get to ask questions of the plaintiff, defendants, and witnesses on the opposing side of the case.

 Depositions are part of a phase of a lawsuit called “discovery.”
+This is when each side of a lawsuit “discovers” what the other side’s case is about.

 Other Names for Depositions